WWW-Virtual Library: History

 It may be helpful if I repeat here the explanatory comments I have sent out in the past.
 To save you submitting material that has to be excluded, I state clearly below what Chronicle does or does not include.
 The most important point is that it is not an account of individuals' activities over the past year but a formal review under a set of headings.

-Each of Chronicle’s six sections is concerned with the history of cartography (the study of earlier maps for their own sake), not historical geography (extracting information from earlier maps for other purposes), map librarianship or other related subject.
+Each of Chronicle’s five sections is concerned with the history of cartography (the study of earlier maps for their own sake), not historical geography (extracting information from earlier maps for other purposes), map librarianship or other related subjects.
 There is no cut-off date for the ‘history’ of cartography; history begins yesterday.
 The important point is that everything should concern maps that are no longer current.
 The other general principle to remember is that IM’s readership is international, thus information which is of only local interest would not be relevant.
 The sample entries given below for each section indicate the type and amount of information that can usually be included in the limited space available.

 Two general points: